 1. Straightening Treatments Work Like A Charm

 If you are all about taking the simpler route, go for a straightening treatment.
 If done correctly, it adds layers to your hair while reducing your hair volume.
-You may also go for less permanent hair treatment such as keratin treatment, which allows you to retain your hair texture while making your hair look thinner.
+You may also go for less permanent hair treatments such as keratin treatment, which allows you to retain your hair texture while making your hair look thinner.

-2. A Good Old-Fashioned Haircut
+2. A Good Old-fashioned Haircut

 It is a good idea to use thinning shears to maintain your hair’s inherent shape as well as volume.
 You can go for a haircut if you only wish to thin out your hair a bit.
 A layered haircut is the best way to reduce the volume of your hair.